 The measurement of Essential Climate Variables is examined within the context of the global climate system.
 Students gain hands-on experience with automatic weather stations, and are responsible for the design, programming, and deployment of a station near Kingston.
 Students will be introduced to 'R', an open-source language, to support the statistical analysis, modelling, and visualization of data.
 Field Trip Fee: $75-$100.
 Three term-hours.
-Winter.
-C. Omelon
+Fall.
+L. Thomson

 GPHY 842 Remote Sensing of Environment

 This course examines methods and techniques for collecting, processing and analysing remote sensing data.
 An emphasis will be placed on how these methods are applied to address earth and environmental issues across a range of spatial scales.
 Special emphasis will be placed on airborne (including UAVs) and satellite sensors operating in the visible, infrared and microwave regions of the spectrum.
 Three term hours.
-Fall.
-P. Treitz.
+Not offered 2023-2024.